schoeberl/chisel-lab/lab2/README.md

 with the FPGA board.

-Having the tests before the implementation is called test driven development and common in software development, but is also good practice in hardware design.
-This time the tests are given, in a later lab session you will write the tests.
+Having the tests before the implementation is called test driven development and is common in software development, but it is also good practice in hardware design.
+This time the tests are given to you, in a later lab session you will write your own tests.

-After the lab you will know how to use the few constructs to describe common combinational building blocks, such as mulitplexer, encoder, decoder, in Chisel.
+After the lab you will know how to use the few constructs to describe common combinational building blocks, such as mulitplexer, encoder, decoder, and function tables in Chisel.

 We assume that you have downloaded the complete lab material from GitHub and it is placed in folder ```chisel-lab```.